Hire Us

 Security

-There’re plenty of articles about API security best practices with OAuth.
+There’re plenty of articles about API security best practices with OAuth and OIDC.
 Another convenient way is to simply use token passed in the query string.
 If you ended up with token keep in mind that you can easily generate it by calling SecureRandom.urlsafe_base64.
 To make sure token is unique you can use something like this:

 def build_token